 What most people don’t realize is just how difficult it can be for an accident victim to recover the full and fair compensation they are entitled to in accordance with Texas law.
 In the majority of cases, most people’s only previous experience of making an insurance claim is for something relatively minor, such as damage to their car.

-Consequently, this means is it usually necessary to hire an experienced personal injury attorney to deal with the insurance company on your behalf.
+Consequently, this means is it usually necessary to hire an experienced injury attorney to deal with the insurance company on your behalf.
 Otherwise, you risk being shortchanged by the insurance company, which will only serve to add further troubles on top of everything else that you and your family have already suffered through in the aftermath of being injured.

 - Do not agree to give the at-fault party’s insurance company a recorded statement regarding the circumstances which resulted in your injuries;